-OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise that stems from the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
+OVERVIEW: The Flora Family Foundation is a multi-generational family philanthropic enterprise endowed with a slice of the wealth of William R. Hewlett (co-founder of Hewlett-Packard Company) and his late wife Flora.
 Its giving is wide-ranging, and includes support of arts and culture, education, the advancement of women, civic engagement, the environment, and global security throughout the U.S. and around the world.

-IP TAKE: The Flora Family Foundation makes substantial investments in arts and culture throughout the U.S., and this includes visual arts, though the foundation places less emphasis in this arena than other arts and culture supporters.
-This foundation also does not accept unsolicited inquiries, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.
+IP TAKE: The Flora Family Foundation does substantial grantmaking in arts and culture throughout the U.S., and this includes the visual arts—though the foundation places less emphasis in this arena than its other "arts and culture" funding areas.
+This foundation does not accept unsolicited requests, so no matter what, the first order of business is to find a way to connect with the family and the foundation’s board and staff.

-This is particularly important because the Flora Family Foundation does not accept unsolicited proposals or inquiries, and its general direction of giving is sculpted by Hewlett's children, grandchildren and their spouses—and therefore the giving is in sync with their interests and connectivities.
-A portion of the Hewlett family also makes up the foundation’s board (along with two non-family members), serving one or two year terms, then rotating out.
+The Flora Family Foundation does not accept unsolicited proposals or inquiries, and its funding priorities are sculpted by Hewlett's children, grandchildren, and their spouses—and therefore the giving is in sync with their interests and connectivities.
+A portion of the Hewlett family also makes up the foundation’s board, and, along with two non-family members, serve one- or two-year terms, then rotate out.

 Formally, the foundation has no geographic restrictions on its giving.
-But taking in the totality of its recent granting reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
+But taking in the totality of its past grantmaking reveals that it does favor particular geographic regions, which most often coincide with where its board members and/or family members reside.
 San Francisco and the Bay Area is unquestionably the foundation’s favorite location.

-The ways in which the foundation is willing to earmark its grants to your visual arts project or program are varied.
-The Flora Family Foundation will fund start-up expenses, program initiatives, capital improvements, media productions, and general operations.
-Happily, the foundation is keenly aware of the importance of general operating support, stating, “This form of support is particularly valuable to nonprofit organizations.”
+The ways in which the foundation funds visual arts projects or programs are varied.
+The Flora Family Foundation funds start-up expenses, program initiatives, capital improvements, media productions, and general operations.
+Of this general operating support, the foundation is keenly aware of its value, stating, “This form of support is particularly valuable to nonprofit organizations.”

 The Flora Family Foundation not only prides itself on its “flexibility and responsiveness to needs and opportunities as they arise across the entire public benefit sector”—it describes this as the foundation’s “hallmark.”
-When you’re able to create an opportunity to connect with a family and/or board member, pitching your visual arts program in the context of this hallmark is a good place to start.
+For grant seekers able to create an opportunity to connect with a family and/or board member, pitching a visual arts program in the context of this hallmark is a good place to start.